Hugh Martyn Williams: Business life

 Williams was educated at Eton College and qualified as a Chartered Accountant in 1970.
 He set up his own accountancy practice in 1973, first at a small farm on Dartmoor, moving to Plympton in 2001.

-He is also the owner of St. Edward's Press, an independent publisher.
+He was also the owner of St. Edward's Press, an independent publisher.

 Politics

 A former Conservative supporter, in 2003, Williams became a member of UKIP.
 In 2004, he met Marta Andreasen and subsequently (through St. Edward's press) published Brussels Laid Bare.

 He stood as a UKIP candidate in the 2005 and 2010 general elections in the Devon South West constituency.

-He was elected to UKIP's National Executive Committee in 2010 where he was subsequently appointed as UKIP's Deputy National Treasurer.
+In 2010, he was elected to UKIP's National Executive Committee, where he was subsequently appointed as UKIP's Deputy National Treasurer.
 After the 2014 European elections he succeeded as National Treasurer.

-Williams is a former member of the Dartmoor National Park Authority.
+Williams was a former member of the Dartmoor National Park Authority.

 Controversy

 Williams' self-published history book From Ur to Us, Everything you Need to Know about History attracted strong criticism for a number of claims such as Winston Churchill admiring Hitler and the German invasion of Poland being provoked by Polish aggression.